 nausea; dizziness; pain, tightness, pressure or heaviness such as in the chest,

 throat, neck, or jaw; drowsiness; and warm sensation.
 The most common side effects

 reported by patients in clinical studies for ZOMIG Nasal Spray include unusual taste;

 tingling sensation; skin sensitivity; dizziness; nausea; pain, pressure, and tightness

 sensations such as in the nose, throat, or chest; drowsiness; weakness; disorder/discomfort

 of the nasal cavity; and dry mouth

-ZOMIG is a prescription medicine approved to treat migraine headaches in adults.
+ZOMIG is a prescription medicine approved to treat migraine headaches in adults

+in children.
 Only your doctor can determine if ZOMIG is right for you.